tomwis/CommitLint.Net/README.md

 It is a dotnet tool for validating commit messages according to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 It can be used in git hook, for example with [Husky.NET](https://alirezanet.github.io/Husky.Net/).
 It is also included in [xpd](https://github.com/tomwis/xpd) project.

-It doesn't have a full set of rules yet.

 ## How to use

 ### Install